20 Other Ways to Say “Please Advise” (With Examples)

 Acknowledges the recipient’s knowledge while making a clear request.

-See also 20 Other Ways to Say "The Author States" (With Example)
+See also 20 Other Ways to Say "Sweet Dreams" (With Examples)

 Example Message: